Our Mission is to help homeowners plan and complete

 WHO WE SERVE

-Whether you are an owner/builder who wants to do it all, or plan to use the services of an architect, general contractor, subcontractors, or a construction manager (or aren’t sure which way to go), we can help make your project go more smoothly – and save money and gray hairs in the process.
+Whether you are an owner-builder who wants to do it all, or plan to use the services of an architect, general contractor, subcontractors, or a construction manager (or aren’t sure which way to go), we can help make your project go more smoothly – and save you money and gray hairs in the process.
 Who we are

 GET INVOLVED

-If you’ve read this far, you’re probably the kind of person that wants to play an active role in your building project, maybe designing and contracting it yourself, and maybe even swinging a hammer.
 It’s great to be actively involved.
 You’re much more likely to end up with the project you want in terms of design, cost, energy efficiency, comfort, and durability.
 It’s not that the other people on your building team don’t want to do a good job.
 But no one understands your goals, or cares as much about your project, as you.

 WHERE TO BEGIN